How to Decide if a Survey Company is Legitimate

 Is doing paid surveys safe?

 It’s important to look for a company whose values match yours.
-If you don’t want your data being collected without a specific purpose or without some control over how it’s used, then companies against privacy aren’t going to be a good match for you.
-If you’re unsure how a company might use your data, this is a good reason to stay away from surveys.
+If you don’t want your data to be collected without a specific purpose or control over how it’s used, then companies that are against privacy aren’t be a good match for you.
+This is a good reason to avoid surveys if you’re unsure how a company might use your data.

-Generally, if they’re not taking steps to protect your privacy, they don’t have anything worth protecting in the first place.
+Generally, if they’re not taking steps to protect your privacy, they don’t have anything worth protecting.

 Related Resources